The King’s School

-A Chorister scholarship is also offered to boys between the ages of 6 and 9.
+A Chorister scholarship is also offered to boys and girls between the ages of 6 and 9.

 2020/2021.
 Reception: £2535 per term.
 Years 1 – 6: £3015 – £4830 per term.
 Years 7 – 11: £5625 – £6620 per term.
 Sixth Form: £6620 per term.
 Sibling discount is offered.

 All visits are welcome, please contact the school

 We recognise that a visit to King’s is a valuable part of the school application process.
 In the current circumstances we warmly welcome you to take a virtual visit.

 Our virtual visit includes a video from the Headmaster, Mr David Morton, a video from the Head of Junior School, Mrs Anne Haas and a video from Mrs Sarah Beard, Head of Little King’s.
 On this page we also have an interactive map of the School and a virtual tour of the School site.

 What’s been happening at the School?All posts by The King’s School

 In 2019, recognising that the existing King’s Sixth Form Centre was unsuited to the needs and aspirations of its students, the school raised £2 million through an innovative community bond issue which funded the ambitious transformation of the 13th Century building, Work commenced in early March 2020, only to be stopped for several weeks because...Read more